Item Sales Report

 4. Step 4: Choose Sales Reports

-When you click on "Sales Reports" from the left navigation panel, you will see the empty report data results.
-By default, the "12 Week Sales" report type will be selected in the "Choose Report" drop-down.
+When you click "Sales Reports" from the left navigation panel, you will see the results of the empty report data.
+By default, the 12 Week Sales report type will be selected in the "Choose Report" drop-down.

-You can generate your desired reports with different statics by selecting the sales report types [Choose Reports], setting up the filters, and selecting the date range.
+You can generate your desired reports with different statics by selecting the sales report types [Choose Report], setting up the filters, and selecting the date range.

 Figure 2.1

-FTx Cloud POS provides many types of sales reports that will be useful and related to any retail business.
-By clicking the "Choose Report" drop-down selection, you will see the different types of sales reports.
+FTx Cloud POS provides many useful sales reports for any retail business.
+The "Choose Report" drop-down menu displays the different types of sales reports.

 Figure 2.2

-1. From the "Sales Reports" page, you will see the "Choose Reports" drop-down selection.
+1. From the "Sales Reports" page, you will see the "Choose Report" drop-down selection.

-2. By clicking the drop-down selection, you will see different types of sales reports in alphabetical order.
+2. You will see different types of sales reports alphabetically by clicking the drop-down selection.

 3. Search for "Item Sales" from the list and click on it.